 Azolla Farming in Kenya: How to make more money and yields

-Azolla is also known as mosquito fern, duckweed fern, fairy moss, or water fern.
-It is an aquatic fern that is rich in nutrients and can be used as a feed supplement for livestock giving you more yields and profits.
+Also known as mosquito fern, duckweed fern, fairy moss, or water fern, azolla is an aquatic fern that is rich in nutrients and can be used as a feed supplement for livestock giving you more yields and profits.
 It is a branched, free-floating aquatic fern with a rapid growth rate.

 The Azolla plant has 3 varieties or species that you can grow in Kenya.
 These are,